ionscion/d20-portkey/README.md

 THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories
 WHEN I am presented with the Contact section
-THEN I see a contact form with fields for a name, an email address, and a message WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field
+THEN I see a contact form with fields for a name, an email address, and a message -- need to do this -- WHEN I move my cursor out of one of the form fields without entering text

+WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field